 It’s tough for everybody right now and it would be so easy to get downhearted!
 You must try and maintain as much normality in your life as possible, so whether you agree to tackle some of the more fun wedding planning tasks together, decide to cook yourselves a gourmet dinner or even book in a clubbing night in the living room (so many great DJ’s and musicians are offering free live streaming gigs right now!), do ensure there’s something fun on the horizon!

 Speaking of wedding planning – if you would like to chat through your plans with our award-winning team of wedding planners, we’d love to hear from you!
-We work predominantly across London & East Anglia (Norfolk, Suffolk, Cambridge & Essex) and you can reach us on 0800 772 0765 or firstname.lastname@example.org
+We plan amazing weddings right across the UK and you can reach us on 0800 772 0765 or firstname.lastname@example.org